 In addition, WotC publishes “Basic” DnD rules, which are free on their website.
 They include a small set of iconic races, classes, and backgrounds, and the full rules for character creation and playing the game.
 The Basic rules are enough to get into the game, and reading them is a good starting point if you plan to try 5th edition.
 If you don’t have cash for the starter set, the basic rules offer enough options to keep you busy for a long time without costing anything.

-The Wikipedia article on Dungeons and Dragons provides a long and thorough summary of the history of the game.
+The Wikipedia article on DnD provides a long and thorough summary of the history of the game.